adelaideecoinformatics/ImageRepository/README.md

 If temporary ULRs are to be created a key must be set on the image cache Swift container.
 This is a pain to set, as the Web interface does not provide a mechanism to set it.
 The Swift command package must be used.
-(Installing this on a Mac is further fraught due to conflicts with various partds of the defualt Python and with the language swift.
+(Installing this on a Mac is further fraught due to conflicts with various partds of the default Python and with the language swift.
 Use of a `virtualenv` is essentially mandatory to have any hope of it working.)
 The key set on the container is set in the configuration file with the `url_key` option.
 By default it is `123456789`, which is hardly secure.
 When temporay ULRs are created there is no actual interaction with the Swift store (unless a new derived image must be created and stored).